Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 It was a still night, and the Humans and Daar weren’t bothering to speak quietly.
 He cupped a hand to his ear and listened.

-*“---Weren’t really taking it that seriously, were they?”*
+*“ - Weren’t really taking it that seriously, were they?”*

 *“Heh.
 Guess not.”*